 The whole state, thanks to Brownback’s experiment, has become a debacle in the making.

-If we had friends living there, we would be worried – it’s Reagan’s trickle down theory (followed closely by the Bush tax cuts) all over again, but this time with no check and balances.
+If we had friends living there, we would be worried – it’s Reagan’s trickle down theory (followed closely by the Bush tax cuts, a bad dream) all over again, but this time with no check and balances.

 - Read national. ↩

 - Yes, that does include Mayor James. ↩

 - While also eliminating various income tax deductions. ↩

 - With the obvious, necessary exception of college coaches. ↩

 - It should also be noted that the state’s school systems lost the legal right to lobby for more funds (using state funds) or sue for funding increases.
 Oh…and we would be less than honest if we didn’t note that Kansas public colleges are considering increasing tuition, as early as this autumn, by 9%. ↩

 - Which is why Brownback is headed to Paris next week - to lure some top aviation companies to Kansas.
 You know…from other, more disgusting places than Kansas.
 Assuming such a place even exists. ↩